TUITION AND COSTS

 Some Graduate Programs offer Merit-Based Scholarships to students who demonstrate outstanding academic ability.
 Scholarship amounts vary by program ($500 - $7,000).

-Need-Based Grants are available to students who demonstrate financial need.
-Funds are limited.
+Some Graduate Programs offer Need-Based Grants to students who demonstrate financial need.
+Grant amounts vary by program.

 Endowment Awards are provided by donors of the University and the criteria is unique to each award.